beemozzy221/LSTM-GCN-powered-protein-family-predictor/README.md

 !!!!!MODEL ARE NOT OPTIMIZED!!!!! (epochs, batch size, choice of optimizers, loss etc could affect the model performance).

-This is a model built by a 3rd year undergraduate of University of Colombo, Faculty of Science doing Bioinformatics.
+EDIT 1: This is a model built by a 3rd year undergraduate of University of Colombo, Faculty of Science doing Bioinformatics.
 Expect the coding to be shabby and substandard to the conventions followed by the wider coding community.

+EDIT 2: graphconvo.py and model.py codes are taken from keras documentation with minor modificaitons.